Jster42/dispatcharr-ha-addon/dispatcharr/README.md

 ## Notes
 - If Dispatcharr is not installed in the base image, switch the Dockerfile to use the upstream Dispatcharr image and remove the placeholder.
 - Data persists in `/data` inside the add-on container.
+- **GPU Acceleration**: Intel/AMD GPU devices (`/dev/dri`) are automatically passed through to enable VAAPI/QSV hardware transcoding.
+The add-on will detect and use available GPU acceleration automatically.

 ## Dev image entrypoint discovery (local)
 Run these on your dev machine to detect the correct start command for `dispatcharr/dispatcharr:dev`, then update the add-on: